Bonjour & Salve,

 For the Extended and French Immersion programs, your children will obtain a Certificate of Bilingual Studies upon completion of their program package: 4321 for Immersion and 2221 for Extended French.

-In order to meet the program requirements and to improve their fluency, we strongly recommend that Immersion students take a minimum of 4 courses in in grade 9, 3 in grade 10, etc. and that Extended students take a minimum of 2 courses in grades 9 to 11 and 1 in grade 12.
+In order to meet the program requirements and to improve their fluency, we strongly recommend that Immersion students take a minimum of 4 courses in in grade 9, 3 in grade 10, 2 in grade 11 and at least 1 in grade 12 and that Extended students take a minimum of 2 courses in grades 9 to 11 and 1 in grade 12.

 NOTE: The 4 language courses are compulsory (FIF for Immersion and FEF for Extended) and these packages are designed to ensure that students acquire at least the minimum requirements for the Regular certificate.
 Students can of course take more than the minimum requirements if they wish to obtain the Honours certificate.